contactandyc/another-c-library/website/usage/ac_allocator/index.md

 ## Double Free

-A common mistake developers make (at least one I've made many times) is to free memory twice resulting in a corrupt state and possibly crashing the program.
+A common mistake I've made many times is to free memory twice resulting in a corrupt state and possibly crashing the program.
 The ac_... allocation methods will detect freeing memory more than once.

 demo1b.c
 ```c